How to Freeze Dill Weed: Step-by-Step Guide for 95% Flavor Retention

 Freezing Methods Compared: Which Technique Preserves Most Flavor?

-Our lab tests measured flavor retention after 3 months of frozen storage.
-Here's how each method performs:
+Our analysis of peer-reviewed preservation studies measured flavor retention after frozen storage.
+Here's how each method performs based on objective metrics:

 Method Flavor Retention % Best Application Time Required Space Efficiency